UNIVERSITY OF SZEGED

 c) Conference presentations (individually authored or co-authored presentation or poster presentation listed in the conference program)

-oral conference presentation in a foreign language 5
+oral conference presentation in a second/foreign language 5

 d) Paper published or accepted for publication